Teaching Students to Think, Speak, and Understand

 Primer?
-Our Primer courses are intended to help 6th–7th grade students learn the skills necessary to be independent learners while introducing them to curricular content.
+Our Primer courses are intended to help 7th grade (and advanced 6th grade) students learn the skills necessary to be independent learners while introducing them to curricular content.
 These classes teach important habits of mind for study and introduce strategies to develop memory.
 Class time is spent on drilling content with direct instructor feedback.

 The Liberal Arts